git-dhruv/Bayesian-informed-6D-Pose-estimation/src/DrawingBoard.md

 ## 28th Nov Update
 I tried using reprojection error as one of the losses, but it didn't work.
 I don't know why though.

+## 3rd Dec
+Made the Point Cloud Differentiable and tried the reprojection loss.
+It still doesnt work.
+I need to work on a smaller problem to verify the integrity of the loss function.
+Unfortunately, the inference methods require me to train on the large data, else there is the overfit problem.

+Abandoning this idea, and trying to make the network gradient better by regularizing on the weights and Diff of SE3.
+To be very honest, this is the maximum performance we can possibly extract from this model.
+Current recorded boost is 71% but I wanted a better squeeze.

+## Wrapping up
+Project close to completion.
+Add an awesome readme and wrap up.